lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 The algorithm follow these steps:
 1. Set the tonal center.
 The value `0.68124` correspond to the pitch A&#9837;, applying this [conversion](#midipitchf-m).
-2. chord and mode pitc classes are transposed from C to A&#9837; as root, keeping the same order:
+2. chord and mode pitc classes are transposed from C to G&#9839; (or A&#9837;) as root, keeping the same order:

 `[11,0,5,8,3]` &rarr; `[7,8,1,4,11]`: